deep-sea-tactics/robot/docs/TOOLING.md

 ## Controller Debug Tooling (keeping)

+Controller views are available in:
-Controller views in both the main frontend page and a client-side visualizer for the camera model can be used for reliable testing that the controller is being passed to everywhere.
-This serves as essentially a status checkup for manual operations.
+- The main frontend page (control UI)
+- Client-Side visualizer for the camera model that can be used for reliable testing

+The visualizer serves as a status checkup that controller input is working perfectly (and looks sick).

 ## Camera Switcher (modification needed)

 In the frontend, you can switch between given camera endpoints.
 This is currently hardcoded, but with the proposal of a camera management system, this will be automated.

-## Monorepo with Yarn
+## Yarn Monorepo (keeping)

+A yarn monorepo allows us to use shared libraries and have a universal type package which can be used for the proposed global Socket.IO typnigs

 # TODO